 - And for those new to exercise, yoga is a gentle start.

-Many prenatal yoga classes are available, and most gyms and community centres offer at least one type of prenatal yoga class.
+Many prenatal yoga classes are available, and most gyms and community centers offer at least one type of prenatal yoga class.
 Yoga is an accessible and affordable way to give yourself the best possible chance for a healthy pregnancy and delivery.

 Advantages yoga has to offer during Postnatal care for new mothers